Be sure to review our Policies and Guidelines for Residential Living as well.

 Those not on the Meal Plan may opt to purchase a meal card.
 Any unused meals left on meal cards remaining at the end of the semester will not be reimbursed.
 Meals may not be transferred to any other person.
 The Meal plan allows “to go” meals for the students unable to eat during regular meal times if advance notice is given to Dining Services.

-Cancellation: The contract may be terminated upon notice given by the University or notice of cancellation given by the student.
+The contract may be terminated upon notice given by the University or notice of cancellation given by the student.
+All cancellation notices must be in writing.
 Failure to follow appropriate cancellation or move out procedures may obligate the student for room and board charges.
-If a student has not moved into the residence halls, he or she may cancel the contract by contacting the Campus Life office.
-After June 1, the cancellation fee prior to occupancy is the $400 deposit.
+If a first time contracted student has not moved into the residence halls, he or she may cancel the contract by contacting the Campus Life Office in writing.
+After June 1, the cancellation fee prior to occupancy for first time contracted students is the $400 deposit.
 The fee does not apply if the student is not admitted to APU.
+If a student on a returning student contract has not moved into the residence halls, he or she may cancel the contract by contacting the Campus Life Office in writing.
+The cancellation fee for returning student contracts is a $500 fee regardless of the cancellation date.

 Property: The University is not responsible for loss, theft, or damage to personal property.
 Residents are encouraged to purchase their own personal property insurance.
 Charges for property loss or damage to University owned property will be assessed by the Campus Life office and be taken out of the student’s housing deposit.
 Charges in excess of the $400 deposit will become bills owed to Alaska Pacific University.